sachinkafle/proshoreproject/README.md

-# 🚀 Proshore project Technical Assessment (LLM/AI & Redis)
+# 🚀 Sachin kafle testing the Microsoft Foundry

 An automated, event-driven, and scalable backend pipeline for processing customer support tickets using **Azure OpenAI Service**, **Azure Functions**, and **Redis Vector Similarity Search** for semantic caching.